 - Justification, another key term for Paul, is the result of Christ’s atonement when applied to the believer through faith.
 Atonement is offered universally to everyone but applies effectively only to those who choose to accept it.

 - Justification means “to declare righteous.”
-If we have faith in Christ as our savior, God considers us as if we were In reality we are not righteous; we are still sinners, but God sees us as if we wore the righteousness of Christ.
+If we have faith in Christ as our savior and through baptism wear his name, God considers us as if we were righteous.
+In reality we are not; we are still sinners, but God sees us as if we have the righteousness of Christ.
 In this way he “justifies” us, purifying us in his sight so that we can come into his holy presence.

 IV.
 The Ultimate Consummation of God’s Plans

 Through Christ, God has rescued his people, all those who call on him for forgiveness.
 He washes away our sins and brings us back into his presence.
 But that is not the end of the story.
 God has much more planned for the righteous in Christ, a biblical theme called eschatology, meaning the study of last things.

 - Unlike what many will tell you today, eschatology in the Bible is not about looking for signs of the end of the world.